BECOME A MEMBER

-SEMIS Coalition Schools are schools that are using place-based learning as a framework for their school and as an approach to whole-school instructional change.
-Coalition Schools use this approach to help create coherence and continuity between their mission, practices, and state requirements.
+SEMIS Coalition Schools, educators and partners are using place-based learning as a framework for their school and as an approach to whole-school instructional change.
+Coalition members use this approach to help create coherence and continuity between their mission, practices, and state requirements.

 Schools work with SEMIS Coalition staff to design a professional development program that aligns with specific school goals and systems, and that builds on the existing strengths of the school and its community.
 This program usually includes:

 - assistance in forming community partnerships

 - participation of a group of teachers and administrators in the SEMIS Coalition’s 9-day PD sequence

 - leadership coaching and support through on-site and virtual support from SEMIS Coalition coaches

 Community partners have a special role to play in SEMIS Coalition, helping both individual school projects get off the ground as well as supporting professional learning days with expertise in everything from civic engagement and water quality to place-based history and community tours.